DiamondLightSource/dodal/398_ophyd_async_vfm_hfm/_sources/developer/reference/standards.rst.txt

 The code in this repository conforms to standards set by the following tools:

-- black_ for code formatting
-- ruff_ for style checks
+- ruff_ for style checks and code formatting
 - mypy_ for static type checking

 .. seealso::